Kristina01111000/lavendersite/README.md

 - the bundles can be bought through square, people who want other things need to use the spreadsheet

 - look into the best plugin to connect social media and the site, she wants changes to the homepage every so often

+- setup the bundles the way she said in email
+- email her when they are ready